Scaling Embedding Layers in Language Models: Conclusion

 \section{Conclusion}

-We introduce \SCONE, a scalable approach for generating \ngram{n} contextualized embeddings for each input token without increasing inference-time FLOPS.
-These embeddings are learned during training and cached in off-accelerator storage for inference.
-SCONE enables two new aspects for scaling language models: (1) scaling the number of cached contextualized embeddings and (2) scaling the model size for learning them, both while maintaining fixed inference-time FLOPS.
-This is especially useful for latency-sensitive applications \citep{jones2021scaling,snell2024scaling} and reducing serving costs.
-Future work could explore scaling embedding layers for other modalities; for instance, recent research underscores the importance of vocabulary size in visual modeling \citep{yu2023language}. \ifnum\version=\CameraReady
+We introduce \SCONE, a scalable approach for generating \ngram{n} contextualized embeddings for each input token.
+These embeddings are learned during training and cached in off-accelerator storage for inference. \SCONE enables two new strategies for scaling language models under fixed inference-time accelerator memory and FLOPS budgets, making it particularly useful for reducing serving costs and supporting latency-sensitive applications.